 Babies and young children learn by doing things for themselves, by exploring and investigating, watching and listening, talking and discussing, creating and communicating – by playing.

 Our environment is organised so that all the children can become independent, confident and able to initiate their own learning.
-We aim for children to work collaboratively, where they can learn from each other in a social context.
-There are planned experiences each day led by an adult.
-Children may be invited to join these activities, but are equally encouraged to become engrossed in their own play.
-Each key person monitors the choices the children make, to ensure there is a balance of adult-led and child initiated activities.
+We aim for children to work collaboratively, where they can learn from each other in a social context, they are given time to become engrossed in their play.

 Some of the opportunities we offer children have the potential for getting messy e.g. painting, glueing, working with clay, outdoor play etc. The best way to avoid becoming upset about children getting messy, is to send them in play clothes that don’t matter.
 It is very sad when a child refuses to get involved in an activity in case they ‘get dirty’.
 We ask that parents encourage them to feel uninhibited and free to play.